 Atlantic Coast Analyses in North Carolina

 The coastal engineering analyses in North Carolina affect communities in 19 counties listed below.
-The project team involved in the analysis of the flooding and the preparation of FIRMs and FIS reports includes representatives of FEMA, the North Carolina Floodplain Management Program (NCFMP), the North Carolina Division of Emergency Management (NCEM), and their contractors.
+The project team involved in the analysis of the flooding and the preparation of new or updated FIRMs and FIS reports includes representatives of FEMA, the North Carolina Floodplain Management Program (NCFMP), the North Carolina Division of Emergency Management (NCEM), and their contractors.

 Back to top